niplav/site/considerations_on_cryonics.md

 perspective.
-But decision processes with a [precautionary principle](https://en.wikipedia.org/wiki/Precautionary_principle) might be much more wary of doing anything rash before futures with negative value can be ruled out
+But decision processes with a [precautionary principle](https://en.wikipedia.org/wiki/Precautionary_principle) might be much more wary of doing anything rash before futures with negative value can be ruled out.

 <!--
 From todo.md: